-Our solution: With CozZo, most of the updates in your digital food catalogue happen as you plan meals and do grocery shopping.
+Our solution: With CozZo, most of the updates in your digital food catalog happen as you plan meals and do grocery shopping.
 Our “days to go” indicator will tell you what food you need to use first or how much time has passed since “use by” date.
-On top of that, home screen reminders will bring to your attention food that is about to expire.
+On top of that, home screen reminders will bring to your attention to food that is about to expire.

 Health-wise, we encourage you to increase the share of fresh and unprocessed foods in your basket.
 When you have a reliable tool for keeping tabs on them, you can be sure that they won’t end in the bin.